-Unlike the 510(k) notification process at issue in Lohr, the PMA process addresses the "safety and effectiveness" of Class III medical devices and, therefore, has been found to preempt state law claims.
-Indeed, "the entire purpose of the PMA process is for the FDA to obtain a 'reasonable assurance' that the device is safe and effective."22 Manufacturers argue that FDA regulation of Class III medical devices approved through the PMA process constitutes the imposition of "specific" federal "requirements" that focus on the device's "safety and effectiveness" thereby preempting state tort law claims that would impose "requirements" that are different from or in addition to the FDA's requirements.
+Device Specific Federal Requirements - Unlike the 510(k) notification process at issue in Lohr, the PMA process addresses the "safety and effectiveness" of Class III medical devices and, therefore, has been found to preempt state law claims.
+Indeed, "the entire purpose of the PMA process is for the FDA to obtain a 'reasonable assurance' that the device is safe and effective."21 Manufacturers argue that FDA regulation of Class III medical devices approved through the PMA process constitutes the imposition of "specific" federal "requirements" that focus on the device's "safety and effectiveness," thereby preempting state tort law claims that would impose "requirements" that are different from or in addition to the FDA's requirements.

 For example, device manufacturers contend that when a jury holds a manufacturer liable for using (or not using) a particular design or warning, it is imposing specific "requirements" on the medical device.
-Therefore, the central question to a PMA preemption analysis is whether common law duties imposed by state tort law are "requirement[s] that are different from, or in addition to, any requirement applicable... to the device under the MDA, and therefore explicitly preempted by 21 U.S.C. § 360k(a)."24
+22 Therefore, the central question to a PMA preemption analysis is whether common law duties imposed by state tort law are "requirement[s] that are different from, or in addition to, any requirement applicable . . . to the device under the MDA, and therefore explicitly preempted by 21 U.S.C. §360k(a)."23

-Since Lohr, the overwhelming majority of the federal circuit courts of appeal to have decided the issue including the Third, Fifth, Sixth, Seventh and Eighth Circuits-have concluded that: (1) the PMA process results in FDA-imposed "specific" federal "requirements"; and (2) state law tort claims made with respect to such PMA-approved devices can impose requirements on the design, manufacture and marketing of medical devices, and can therefore amount to a "specific" state "requirement" triggering preemption.25 A vast majority of federal district courts have also reached the same conclusion.26 In addition, numerous state courts have also found that the PMA process creates "specific" federal "requirements."27
+Since Lohr, the overwhelming majority of the federal circuit courts of appeal that have decided the issue - including the Third, Fifth, Sixth, Seventh, and Eighth circuits - have concluded: 1) the PMA process results in FDA-imposed "specific" federal "requirements"; and 2) state law tort claims made with respect to such PMA-approved devices can impose requirements on the design, manufacture, and marketing of medical devices and can, therefore, amount to a "specific" state "requirement" triggering preemption.24 A vast majority of federal district courts have also reached the same conclusion.25 In addition, numerous state courts have also found the PMA process creates "specific" federal "requirements."26

 In Horn v.
-Thoratec Corp., the Third Circuit addressed preemption in a case involving the HeartMate heart pump.28 Thoratec received an IDE by the FDA to begin clinical trials and later received FDA approval to sell the Heartmate after a PMA and PMA Supplement review process.29 The Horn court concluded that there was "no doubt" that the lengthy PMA process "imposed mandatory conditions... pertaining to the HeartMate's manufacturing, packaging, storage, labeling, distribution and advertising" that triggered federal preemption.30 The court, noting that "it is firmly established that a 'requirement' under § 360k(a) can include legal requirements that arise out of state common-law damages actions," dismissed plaintiff's common law negligence claims because the claims would impose substantive requirements on Thoratec that would conflict with, or add to, those imposed by the FDA.31
+Thoratec Corp., 376 F.3d 163 (3d Cir.
+2004), the Third Circuit addressed preemption in a case involving the HeartMate heart pump.
+Thoratec received an IDE by the FDA to begin clinical trials, and later received FDA approval to sell the HeartMate after a PMA and PMA supplement review process.27 The Horn court concluded that there was "no doubt" that the lengthy PMA process "imposed mandatory conditions...pertaining to the HeartMate's manufacturing, packaging, storage, labeling, distribution and advertising" that triggered federal preemption.28 The court, noting "it is firmly established that a 'requirement' under §360k(a) can include legal requirements that arise out of state common-law damages actions," dismissed plaintiff's common law negligence claims because the claims would impose substantive requirements on Thoratec that would conflict with, or add to, those imposed by the FDA.29

-Similarly, the Eight Circuit in Brooks v.
-Howmedica, Inc. concluded that the FDA's PMA review does impose specific federal requirements which preempt state law tort claims.32 The Brooks court was influenced by six facts:

-- 1. the manufacturer's submissions to the FDA included detailed information concerning the design, possible side effects and post-operative complications, manufacturing procedures, testing, and proposed labeling; - 2. the FDA took significant time in reviewing the initial PMA application; - 3. the FDA reviewed the device's safety and warnings when concerns were raised after approval; - 4. the FDA imposed specific conditions in granting PMA approval, including provisions for specific language for the device warning label; - 5. the FDA prohibited the manufacturer's deviation from the specific labeling requirements; and - 6. the FDA specifically found the device was sufficiently "safe and effective" to allow marketing.33
+Similarly, the Eighth Circuit in Brooks v.
+Howmedica, Inc., 273 F.3d 785 (8th Cir.
+2001), concluded that the FDA's PMA review does impose specific federal requirements that preempt state law tort claims.
+The Brooks court was influenced by six facts: 1) The manufacturer's submissions to the FDA included detailed information concerning the design, possible side effects and post-operative complications, manufacturing procedures, testing, and proposed labeling; 2) the FDA took significant time in reviewing the initial PMA application; 3) the FDA reviewed the device's safety and warnings when concerns were raised after approval; 4) the FDA imposed specific conditions in granting PMA approval, including provisions for specific language for the device warning label; 5) the FDA prohibited the manufacturer's deviation from the specific labeling requirements; and 6) the FDA specifically found the device was sufficiently "safe and effective" to allow marketing.30